shu251/tagseq-qiime2-snakemake/README.md

 ## 3. Run a dry run of snakemake pipeline

-Use *-s* to select between the Snakemake pipelines
+Use *-s* to select between the two snakefiles
 ```
 snakemake -np -s Snakefile-asv
 snakemake -np -s Snakefile-otu